2004 Indian Ocean earthquake and tsunami: Aceh

 Lhoknga is a small coastal community about 13 km south-west of Banda Aceh, located on a flat coastal plain in between two rainforest-covered hills, overlooking a large bay and famous for its large swathe of white sandy beach and surfing activities.
 The locals reported 10 to 12 waves, with the second and third being the highest and most destructive.
 Interviews with the locals revealed that the sea temporarily receded and exposed coral reefs.
-In the distant horizon, gigantic black waves about 30 m high made explosion-like sounds as it broke and approached the shore.
+In the distant horizon, gigantic black waves about 30 m high made explosion-like sounds as they broke and approached the shore.
 The first wave came rapidly landward from the south-west as a turbulent bore about 0.5–2.5 m high.
 The second and third waves were 15–30 m high at the coast and appeared like gigantic surfing waves but "taller than the coconut trees and was like a mountain".
 The second wave was the largest; it came from the west-southwest within five minutes of the first wave.
 The tsunami stranded cargo ships, barges and destroyed a cement mining facility near the Lampuuk coast, where it reached the fourth level of the building.

 Meulaboh, a remote coastal city, was among the hardest hit by the tsunami.
 The waves arrived after the sea receded about 500 m, followed by an advancing small tsunami.
 The second and third destructive waves arrived later, which exceeded the height of the coconut trees.
 The inundation distance is about 5 km.
 Other towns on Aceh's west coast hit by the disaster included Leupung, Lhokruet, Lamno, Patek, Calang, and Teunom.
 Affected or destroyed towns on the region's north and east coast were Pidie Regency, Samalanga, Panteraja, and Lhokseumawe.
 The high fatality rate in the area was mainly due to lack of preparation of the community towards a tsunami and limited knowledge and education among the population regarding the natural phenomenon.
-Helicopter surveys showed entire settlements virtually destroyed with destruction within miles inland, and only some mosques left standing.
+Helicopter surveys revealed entire settlements virtually destroyed, with destruction extending miles inland.
+Only a few mosques remained standing.

 The greatest run-up height of the tsunami was measured at a hill between Lhoknga and Leupung, on the western coast of the northern tip of Sumatra, near Banda Aceh, and reached 51 m.